FaizanDevOps/webapp/README.md

 # http://127.0.0.1:5000/api

 But their is one problem with Image sizing because it make the image of size more than a GB so I opt for the Multistage build feature of Dockerfile and use them in my dockerfile so it reduces the size upto 90% and make it more fast and convenient by using multi stage build.
+The First Stage install the Python dependencies using the requirement.txt and saves them in the user's home directory.
+Second stage runtime image copies all the installed dependencies from the builder stage and sets the working directory .
+It also add the user base bianry path to make the installed dependencies accesible.

 After achieving both steps A is set up Web Application and then  B Dockerizing the application is also done now moving ahead make deployable on kubernetes.